So far, you have learned to use KBC to

 Your orchestration job should be finished by now.
 From data extraction to data writing, you have set up the full pipeline.
 Any change in your GoogleDrive sheet will automatically propagate up to your Tableau or GoodData project.
 Or both, if you set it that way.

-Having mastered the automation process, proceed to the management part of KBC.
+Having mastered the automation process, you may proceed to an example of doing ad-hoc data analysis part in KBC.